meedan/check-web/README.md

 * Copy `config.js.example` to `config.js` and define your runtime configurations
 * Copy `config-build.js.example` to `config-build.js` and define your build-time configurations (optional)
+* Copy `config-server.js.example` to `config-server.js` and define your server configurations
 * `npm install`
 * `npm run build`
 * `SERVER_PORT=3333 npm run publish` (which basically serves the contents from `build/web`)